 On the Execution Date, the two principals of the Seller entered into employment agreements with SW Financial.
 Each employment agreement provides that each principal shall be entitled to, among other things, an annual base salary, a cash bonus equal to a specified percentage of SW Financials’ annual adjusted earnings before interest, income taxes, depreciation, and amortization for a specified period, and severance benefits if an employee is terminated without cause, contingent upon the relevant principal agreeing to a general release of claims in favor of SW Financial following termination of employment in certain circumstances.
 Each employment agreement also contains confidentiality, non-competition, non-solicitation, and non-disparagement provisions.

-Due to the proximity of the execution date of the acquisition agreement to the of the filing of the Company's Q3 10-Q, the Company was unable to complete its VIE considerations for the transaction, and, thus, treated the acquisition as an equity investee in that filing.
-However, upon full consideration of the facts and circumstances of the acquisition, the Company determined that SW Financial should be accounted for as a VIE because the equity holder lacks the power to direct the activities that most significantly impact SW Financial's economic performance.
+The Company determined that SW Financial should be accounted for as a VIE because the equity holder lacks the power to direct the activities that most significantly impact SW Financial's economic performance.
 This conclusion is based upon SW Financial’s amended and restated operating agreement for which the Company has representation for three of five board members, which conveys to the Company all significant operating decisions and responsibilities.
 In addition, the purchase price is fixed at $7.0 million and if FINRA does not approve, the Company has the ability to reapply for approval as well as sell the company.
-In the event of a sale, the Company is entitled to all proceeds and therefore bares the risk and reward of the SW Financial.
+In the event of a sale, the Company is entitled to all proceeds and therefore bares the risk and reward of SW Financial.
 As such, the Company determined that it is the primary beneficiary of SW Financial as it has both the power to direct the activities that most significantly impact SW Financial’s economic performance and the obligation to absorb profits and/or losses of SW Financial that could potentially be significant to SW Financial.

-SW Financial meet’s the definition of a business as per FASB Topic ASC 810, Consolidation (Topic 810) ("ASC 810"), and therefore the Company applied the guidance in ASC 810 for initial consolidation of a VIE that is a business when consolidating SW Financial’s financial statements for the year ended September 30, 2021.
+SW Financial meet’s the definition of a business as per FASB Topic ASC 810, Consolidation (Topic 810) ("ASC 810"), and therefore the Company applied the guidance in ASC 810 for initial consolidation of a VIE that is a business when consolidating SW Financial’s financial statements for the years ended September 30, 2022 and 2021.

 Under the purchase price allocation, the Company recognized goodwill of approximately $3.7 million, which is calculated as the excess of both the consideration exchanged and liabilities assumed as compared to the fair value of the identifiable assets acquired.
-The values assigned to the assets acquired and liabilities assumed are based on their estimates of fair value available as of June 14, 2021 as calculated by a third-part appraisal firm.
-The table below outlines the purchase price allocation of the purchase for SW Financial to the acquired identifiable assets, liabilities assumed and goodwill:
+The values assigned to the assets acquired and liabilities assumed are based on their estimates of fair value available as of June 14, 2021 as calculated by a third-party appraisal firm.
+The table below outlines the purchase price allocation of the purchase for SW Financial to the acquired identifiable assets, liabilities assumed and goodwill (in $000’s):

 Goodwill arising from the acquisition is expected to be fully deductible for tax purposes.